BenjiTrapp/benjitrapp.github.io/_attacks/2024-01-04-offensive-powershell.md

 ### Reading Credentials from Configuration Files

-Searches for strings containing ‘password=’ in all .cong les on the C: drive, which can reveal hardcodedcode credentials.
+Searches for strings containing ‘password=’ in all .cong les on the C: drive, which can reveal hardcoded credentials.

 ```powershell
 Get-ChildItem -Path C:\ -Include *.config -Recurse | Select-String -Pattern 'password='